AlePPisa/chat-bot/README.md

         B:Of course, sire, I will get you happy but first I'll need milk, brb U:how long will it take you to make me happy B:I cannot say, an hour, a week maybe a decade.
-You must find it in yourself to wait U:quit
+You must find it in yourself to wait
+	U: Translate tengo mucha hambre
+	B: I am very hungry
+	U: Search wikipedia for dogs
+	B: Here is the page for Dog on wikipedia:
+		Dogs (Canis lupus familiaris) are domesticated mammals, not natural wild animals.
+They were originally bred from wolves.
+They have been bred by humans for a long time, and were the first animals ever to be domesticated...
+		If you are curious sir, you can read more here: https://simple.wikipedia.org/wiki/Dog` U:quit
         B:Thank you for chatting with me